WSD weather sunny, cooler

 By By Adam Prestridge

-Early weather forecasts show that the showers predicted Thursday and Friday will usher in cool, sunny conditions for this Saturday’s 17th annual Williams Station Day.
+Early weather forecasts show that the showers predicted Thursday and Friday will usher in cool, sunny conditions for this Saturday’s 18th annual Williams Station Day.

-According to local weather models, festival goers should wake to a crisp 44 degrees Saturday morning with temperatures topping out at 72 degrees by midday.
+According to local weather models, festivalgoers should wake to a cool 58 degrees Saturday morning with temperatures topping out at 70 degrees by midday.
 The cooler weather is predicted to follow a storm front forecasted to soak Atmore Thursday and Friday with only a 10 percent chance of rain Saturday.

 As for final preparations for the annual event, Vickery said they are wrapping up.